OWASP/www-project-developer-guide/draft/09-training-education/05-top-ten.md

 * to raise awareness of vulnerabilities in applications in general
 * as a set of demonstration topics

-There is no one way to use this documentation project; use it in any way that promotes application security.
+There is not one way to use this documentation project; use it in any way that promotes application security.
 The OWASP Spotlight series provides an overview of the Top Ten: 'Project 10 - [Top10][spotlight10]'.

 #### OWASP Top 10 versions

-The OWASP Top 10 Web Application Security Risks document was originally published in 2003, making it one of (or even the most) longest lived OWASP project, and has been in active and continuous development.
+The OWASP Top 10 Web Application Security Risks document was originally published in 2003, making it one of (or even the most) longest lived OWASP project, and since then has been in active and continuous development.
 Listed below are the versions up to the latest in 2021, which was released to mark 20 years of OWASP.

 * Original [2003](https://github.com/OWASP/Top10/blob/master/archives/OWASPWebApplicationSecurityTopTen-Version1.pdf)